Skip to content

 4. What has your recent trajectory been?
 Are things improving, declining, or stagnant?
 The derivative matters as much as the current position.

 Skipping this phase — or performing it dishonestly — is the single most common source of wasted effort.
+You have seen it.
 Plans built on wishful thinking produce actions that do not address real obstacles, generating results that disappoint and demoralize.

-The research on goal-setting is among the most robust in all of psychology.
+You have felt the difference between a vague intention and a precise target.
+The research on goal-setting is among the most robust in all of psychology, and it confirms what your experience already tells you.

 Edwin Locke and Gary Latham's goal-setting theory, validated across more than 1,000 studies over four decades, established several findings that are now considered settled science: